AI Grammar Checker vs Traditional Keyboards: What's Better for You?

 5. You accept or reject the suggestions

 The coolest part?
 These systems get smarter over time.
 They learn from both general language patterns and your personal writing style.
 So the more you use them, the better they get at predicting what you're trying to say.
+By 2026, personalization has reached a whole new level—your AI keyboard remembers your preferred tone for different contacts and automatically adjusts suggestions based on who you're messaging.

 Benefits of Traditional Keyboards